Chaunjie/node-serve/README.md

         npm install mysql;

-2. Need to build a database and a new user table (test fields are ID, username, sex) .
+2. Need to build a database and a new user table (test fields are id, username, sex) .

 		Find file dataBase.js(the directory is ./routes/dataBase.js) and open this js file;